 The experience of primary data collection and analysis is invaluable, but on occasion, candidates may opt to answer a research question with an existing database.
 If the Dissertation committee approves this approach, the project needs to address a substantive research question for which use of the existing database provides the most feasible and strongest approach.
-The candidate and faculty member to whom the data set belongs will negotiate specific arrangements regarding use of the data set and dissemination of the results.
+The candidate and faculty member to whom the data set belongs will negotiate specific arrangements regarding use of the data set and dissemination of the results (See Appendix D, Sample data use agreement).
 If the data set is acquired from another agency (e.g. CDC), the protocol of that agency for data use will prevail.